Category Archives: Uncategorized

-Chesapeake Arts Center will be presenting the “Things that make you HAPPY” exhibition at the Chase Brexton Health Care office located at 200 Hospital Dr #300, Glen Burnie, MD 21061 from December 20-March 2, 2018.
-Proposal is reviewed by the Chesapeake Arts Center’s Gallery Director and must be turned in by Saturday, December 9, 2017.
+Chesapeake Arts Center will be presenting the “Summer Beauty” exhibition at the Chase Brexton Health Care office located at 200 Hospital Dr #300, Glen Burnie, MD 21061 from August 3-November 2, 2018.
+Proposal is reviewed by the Chesapeake Arts Center’s Gallery Director and must be turned in by Saturday, July 21, 2018.

 Artwork must be framed by the artist; the only sizes accepted will be 16×20 black wood or metal frame.
 Artists must also provide wire on the back of the frames and each artwork must have label on the back and wrapped in bubble wrap when dropped off at the center.